offsoc/kolab/README.md

 Please note:
 * The prebuilt images are based on the same sources built by this repository.
 * The images and helm chart come without support or guarantees for backwards comaptiblity.
-* If you want to run this in production you need to either know what you're doing or get support.
+* If you want to run this in production you need to either know what you're doing or buy support.
+Patches are of course welcome.